10 Tips to Share Before Your Student Leaves for College

 7. The Benefits of Roadside Assistance

-Even if your son or daughter won’t have a car on campus, they will likely hitch a ride with other students at various points, so it can’t hurt to get them a AAA membership.
-Your child can feel proud whipping out their card if needed when someone’s car breaks down, and you will have peace of mind knowing they’ll never be stranded.
-(Not to mention, your child won’t have to call you from 2,000 miles away to ask what to do when Jeremy’s car won’t start.)
+Even if your student won’t have a car on campus, they will likely hitch a ride with other students at various points, so it can’t hurt to get them a AAA membership.
+Your child can feel proud whipping out their card if needed when someone’s car breaks down, and you will have peace of mind knowing they’ll never be stranded (not to mention, they won’t have to call you from 2,000 miles away to ask what to do when Jeremy’s car won’t start.)

 8. How to Transfer Money